7 Things to Look for When Optimizing a Channel Incentive Program

 4. Expect Slow Ramp Up

 One of the most common miscalculations we’ve seen is with new channel incentive program adoption rates.
-We’ll see a large increase in registrations during the first 3 months of the incentive’s lifespan, but start to drastically fall off over time.
+We’ll see a significant increase in registrations during the first three months of the incentive’s lifespan, but start to fall off over time drastically.
 You can usually attribute this to the channel reps that you already have high quota share with registering straight away.
 Expect diminishing returns on registrations as the program goes on and be sure to manage those expectations with direct reports and partners.

 You can also take advantage of your “take rate”, the amount of rewards that are actually claimed by participants divided by the maximum rewards if every sale was claimed.
 If the take rate is only 25%, you can effectively quadruple your promotional offers for rewards and offer more enticing prizes knowing that only about 1/4 of them will be redeemed.
 This can help boost registrations during the slow-down in the 3-24 month stretch.

 Without a doubt, the #1 mistake we see in most channel incentives is having a tiny communications budget.
 It’s usually the first item on the ledger to get cut, but it is imperative to the effectiveness of your program.
 Unfortunately, it takes more than a single invite email at the start of the campaign to capture the attention of a channel rep. Companies spend high on rewards and admin time, but find their incentive becomes the best-kept secret on the channel because it didn’t cut through the clutter.